DansonFan/starter-hugo-academic/content/publication/example/index.md

 ---
-abstract: Immense strides have been made in increasing the resolution of scanning probe microscopy.
-Noncontact atomic force microscopy (nc-AFM) now offers one the ability to characterize and visualize single molecules with subatomic resolution.
-Specifically, nc-AFM with a carbon monoxide (CO) functionalized tip has the ability to discriminate functional groups (–C=C–, –CH2, –C=O, …), although discriminating atomic species often remains as an ongoing challenge.
-Here, real-space pseudopotentials constructed within density functional theory are employed to accurately simulate nc-AFM images of molecules containing heteroatoms (S, I, and N) within dibenzothiophene (DBT), 2-iodotriphenylene (ITP), acridine (ACR) and ferrous phthalocyanine (FePc).
-It is found that S and I atoms can be easily identified from C based on their unique features.
-For N atoms, a use of tip functionalization is proposed to effectively discriminate them from C atoms.
+abstract: Bond breaking and forming are essential components of chemical reactions.
+Recently, the structure and formation of covalent bonds in single molecules have been studied by non-contact atomic force microscopy (AFM).
+  Here, we report the details of a single dative bond breaking process using non-contact AFM.
+The dative bond between carbon monoxide and ferrous phthalocyanine was ruptured via mechanical forces applied by atomic force microscope tips; the process was quantitatively measured and characterized both experimentally and via quantum-based simulations.
+Our results show that the bond can be ruptured either by applying an attractive force of ~150 pN or by a repulsive force of ~220 pN with a significant contribution of shear forces, accompanied by changes of the spin state of the system.
+Our combined experimental and computational studies provide a deeper understanding of the chemical bond breaking process.
 slides: ""
 url_pdf: ""
 publication_types:
   - "2"
 authors:
+  - Pengcheng Chen
+  - Dingxin Fan
+  - Yunlong Zhang
+  - Annabella Selloni
+  - Emily A. Carter
+  - Craig B. Arnold
+  - David C. Dankworth
+  - Steven P. Rucker
-  - Dingxin Fan & James R. Chelikowsky
+  - James R. Chelikowsky & Nan Yao.
-author_notes: []
+author_notes:
+  - "These authors contributed equally: Pengcheng Chen"
+  - Dingxin Fan
 publication: ""
 summary: ""
 url_dataset: ""